Kotlin/kotlinx.coroutines/docs/topics/coroutines-cancellation.md

 In this example, [`CompletableDeferred`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-completable-deferred/) is used as a signal that the coroutine has started running.
 The coroutine calls `complete()` when it starts executing, and `await()` only returns once that `CompletableDeferred` is completed.
-This way, cancellation happens only after the coroutine has started running.
-Without this check, the coroutine may be canceled before it runs the code inside its block.
 You don't need this check to cancel a coroutine.
-It's included here to make the example reproducible, because the coroutine always starts and prints its messages before it's canceled.
+It's included here to make the example reproducible by ensuring that the coroutine starts and prints its messages before it's canceled.

 Because `Deferred` implements `Job`, cancellation works the same way for coroutines created by the `async()` coroutine builder function: